Charles Lahr

 Charles Lahr (27 July 1885 – 15 August 1971), born Carl Lahr, was a German-born Jewish anarchist, London bookseller and publisher.
+He was born at Bad Nauheim in the Grand Duchy of Hesse, the eldest of 15 children "of peasant stock".
+He fled Germany in 1905 to evade military service and then went to London, where he lived until his death in 1971.

-Biography
+Life in London

-Lahr was born at Bad Nauheim in the Rhineland, the eldest of 15 children "of peasant stock".
-He left Germany in 1905 to avoid military service and went to London, United Kingdom, where he lived until his death in 1971.
+Lahr arrived in London stateless because he gave up his German citizenship.

-In London he encountered the anarchist Guy Aldred while working as a baker.
+In London Lahr encountered the anarchist Guy Aldred while working as a baker.
 He was soon (1907) under police observation.
 He joined the Industrial Workers of the World in 1914; at that time he had a bookshop in Hammersmith.

 In 1915, he was interned for four years as an enemy alien in Alexandra Palace.
 Between 1920 and 1922 he was briefly a member of the Communist Party of Great Britain, however, he was excluded from membership in October 1922 on the grounds of 'political unreliability'.
 His interest in politics led him to befriend many left-wing thinkers, several of whom went on to establish important left-wing groups in Great Britain.
 In 1921, he took over the Progressive Bookshop in Red Lion Street, Holborn.
-From there he would branch out into publishing, and establish many literary friendships (including H. E. Bates, Rhys Davies, T. F. Powys) and D. H. Lawrence.
-At one point, when Lahr was in financial difficulties, his writer friends gathered a collection of stories together and published these as Charles Wain (1933).
+From there he would branch out into publishing, and establish many literary friendships including H. E. Bates, Rhys Davies, T. F. Powys and D. H. Lawrence.
+At one point, when Lahr was in financial difficulties, his writer friends gathered a collection of eighteen short stories by various authors and published them under the supposed editorship of Charles Wain (1933).